 Exploratory Studies

 Students pursuing a bachelor’s degree who haven’t declared a major or haven’t decided which major to pursue are admitted as exploratory studies students.
 Exploratory studies students usually take courses required for the university's general education requirements.
 Many of these courses are the same for all majors and allow the student to make progress toward completing degree requirements while at the same time investigating subject areas that may help choose a major or career.
-Exploratory studies students work with academic advisors in the Academic Advising Center who encourage exploring, selecting and committing to an appropriate major.
-All exploratory studies students must declare a major before they have earned 60 credits.
+Exploratory studies students work with academic advisors in Nanook Advising, who encourage them to explore, select and commit to an appropriate major.
+All exploratory studies students must declare a major before they have earned 30 credits.
 To declare a major, simply complete a change of major form available from the Office of the Registrar or on the Registrar's website.
-Students receiving GI assistance or veteran’s benefits may be required to change to a declared major to keep their benefits award.
-Students must have declared a major to participate in the Western Undergraduate Exchange program.
+Students receiving active duty military tuition assistance or veterans' education benefits may be required to change to a declared major to keep their benefits award.
+Students using Veterans Administration (VA) education benefits may be required to declare a major or field of study to ensure certification and funding of their benefits.
+Students using Military Tuition Assistance must declare a major, minor, or an approved certificate or licensure course of study to ensure approval and funding in accordance with federal regulatory guidelines.

 The vice provost functions as the dean for the Division of Exploratory Studies and Academic Success, and oversees academic assistance and actions concerning exploratory studies students.